Department of Labor Logo United States Department of Labor

 Training

-Most private detectives and investigators learn through on-the-job training, typically lasting between several months and a year.
+Private detectives and investigators often learn through on-the-job training, which may last several months or longer.

-Although new investigators must learn how to gather information, additional training depends on the type of firm that hires them.
-For example, investigators may learn to conduct remote surveillance, reconstruct accident scenes, or investigate insurance fraud.
-Corporate investigators hired by large companies may receive formal training in business practices, management structure, and various finance-related topics.
+Although private detectives and investigators learn how to gather information, additional training often depends on the position for which they are hired.
+For example, some learn to conduct remote surveillance, reconstruct accident scenes, or investigate fraud.
+Corporate investigators may receive formal training in business practices, management structure, and finance-related topics.

 Licenses, Certifications, and Registrations